 7 Best Travel Potty Seats and Chairs for Toilet-Trained Tots

 Even if your little one has been successfully potty training for a while, it might be a shock to your super-duper pooper when they venture out of the house and suddenly, urgently, have to go.
-Holding it, especially for long stretches, is not a realistic option for young toilet trainers.
-Plus, using a bathroom that’s not their own can feel pretty intimidating or uncomfortable—and those automatic flushers can be downright scary!
-Which is why having a travel potty at the ready can be so crucial for those on-the-go bathroom breaks.
-Below, we’ve detailed the types of travel-friendly toddler potties out there and what you should look for when shopping, along with our list of the best travel potty options on the market.
+Holding it—especially for long stretches—is not a realistic option for young toilet trainers.
+Plus, using a bathroom that’s not their own can feel pretty intimidating or uncomfortable—and those automatic flushers can be scary!
+That’s why having a travel potty at the ready can be so crucial for those on-the-go bathroom breaks.
+Below, we’ve detailed the types of travel-friendly toddler potties out there and what you should look for when shopping.
+Plus, check out our list of the best travel potty options on the market.